-Ballinrobe Racecourse is located 2km from the town on the main Castlebar road (N84).
-It is the only racecourse in Mayo and is one of only four in Connacht.
-It hosts nine race meetings annually.
+Ballinrobe Racecourse is located one mile from the town on the main Castlebar road (N84).
+It is the only Racecourse in Mayo and is one of only four in Connaught and hosts nine race meetings annually.
+To check out the calendar of races for the coming season please click here.

-Ballinrobe Racecourse, ideally situated in a natural amphitheatre, has all you could ask for in a country racecourse – beautiful setting, lively atmosphere and the laid back, relaxed attitude for which Ireland is famous.
-Add to the mix some wonderful horses and a visit to Ballinrobe will never be forgotten.
+Ballinrobe Racecourse is ideally situated in a natural amphitheatre, it has all you could ask for in a country racecourse, beautiful setting, lively atmosphere and the laid back relaxed attitude that Ireland is famous for.
+Add to the mix some wonderful horses, the heart and soul of the industry and a visit to Ballinrobe will never be forgotten.

-Ballinrobe possesses a slightly elevated right-handed track and boasts an exceptional view of every stride.
+Ballinrobe posseses a slightly elevated right-handed track and boasts an exceptional view of every stride.
 The course has a rare rustic feel to it – Loughs Corrib, Carra and Mask are all located within a few miles.
-Horses race close by a Ring Fort as old as time while in the mid-distance, the picturesque Partry Mountains look on approvingly.
+When you take your place in, or to the front of, the Grand Stand, you look out on a charming course.
+You can see virtually every stride taken by the horses as they jostle for victory.
+They run close by – but, crucially, not through – a Ring Fort as old as time.
+In the mid-distance, the picturesque Partry Mountains look on approvingly.
+Killarney has the Reeks and Sligo has Ben Bulben.
+We have Partry.
+And we wouldn’t change it for the world.
+There are few courses quite as scenic and as engaging as Ballinrobe.
+It is a day out for all the family.